From Braces to Hecke algebras & Quantum Groups: Novel class of quantum integrable systems associated symmetries

-We present below one of our main Propositions, which will have important implications when studying the symmetries of the related periodic transfer matrices, as will become clear in the next subsection.
+The main objective in this subsection is the investigation of the symmetries of the periodic transfer matrix for quantum spin chains constructed for brace solutions of the Yang-Baxter equation.
+We first present one key proposition, which will have significant implications when studying the symmetries of the period transfer matrix.
 This result becomes even more prominent when integrable boundary conditions are implemented to integrable systems, especially those coming from braces \cite{DoiSmo}.
-The following Proposition \ref{Traces} and Lemma 4.2 are quite general and hold for any $R(\lambda) = \lambda {\mathcal P}\check r +{\mathcal P}$, where $\check r$ provides a representation of the $A$-type Hecke algebra ${\mathcal H}_N(q=1)$, i.e. satisfies the braid relation and $\check r^2 = {\mathbb I}$, and ${\mathcal P}$ is the permutation operator.